Scarabei/Flutter/README.md

 #### Step 4.
 Import your library.

 This part is on you.
-Sould look something like:
+Should look something like:

 ```
 dependencies {